Personal growth

 Emotional intelligence refers to the ability to recognise, understand and manage one’s own emotions while responding appropriately to the emotions of others.
 In the context of training and development, this ability plays a significant role in shaping how trainers interact with learners, facilitate group dynamics and support meaningful learning outcomes.
 Developing emotional intelligence is not

-Understanding substance dependency and its effect on your physiological and psychological health.
+Understanding substance dependency and its effects on the brain, body and mental health

-Understanding substance dependency and its effect on your physiological and psychological health.
-Read More »
+Understanding substance dependency and its effects on the brain, body and mental health Read More »

 How can I deal with the loneliness in my marriage?